mjm973/cartography-map/api.md

 The journey is displayed in a list next to the map.
 There are also three buttons: `UNDO`, which clears the last element in the list, `RESET`, which resets the map view to its normal values, and `SUBMIT`, which sends the journey data to the server.
 Users can also tap on a particular list element to remove it from their journey.

+The client also exposes a function in the developer console to generate test datasets for the Display App.
+Calling `downloadTest` will make the browser download a JSON dataset.
+It takes two parameters: the first determines the number of journeys in the dataset, while the second defaults to 9 and determines the number of countries in each journey.

 ### Server

 The server handles requests from the audience clients, and keeps track of the journeys they input.
 It keeps a `journeys` array with the master log of all journeys.